compas-dev/compas/docs/reference/compas_ghpython.artists.rst

 ********************************************************************************
-compas_ghpython.artists
+compas_ghpython.scene
 ********************************************************************************

-.. currentmodule:: compas_ghpython.artists
+.. currentmodule:: compas_ghpython.scene

 .. rst-class:: lead

-This package provides artist plugins for visualising COMPAS objects in Grasshopper.
+This package provides sceneobject plugins for visualising COMPAS objects in Grasshopper.
-When working in GH Python components, :class:`compas.artists.Artist` will automatically use the corresponding GHPython artist for each COMPAS object type.
+When working in GH Python components, :class:`compas.scene.SceneObject` will automatically use the corresponding GHPython sceneobject for each COMPAS object type.

 Classes